 The social network may feel like a modern town square, but thanks to its tangle of algorithms, it’s nothing like the public forums of the past.
 The company determines, according to its interests and those of its shareholders, what we see and learn on its social network.
+The result has been a loss of focus on critical national issues, an erosion of civil disagreement, and a threat to democracy itself.
+Facebook is just one part—though a large part—of the Big Data economy, one built on math-powered applications that are based on choices made by fallible human beings.
+Many of the algorithms built for the Big Data economy contain mistakes that can undermine solutions to the problems they hope to solve.
 For Schools.
 Preparing students to participate thoughtfully in democracy - and in life.

 Recent posts from sources where the majority of shared articles aligned “very liberal” (blue, on the left) and “very conservative” (red, on the right) in a large Facebook study.
 In 2015, the journal Science published a research paper by Facebook scientists (Bakshy, Eytan; Messing, Solomon; Adamic, Lada, 2015, “Replication Data for: Exposure to Ideologically Diverse News and Opinion on Facebook”, Harvard Dataverse, V2) which looked at how a subset of the social network’s users reacted to the news appearing in their feeds.
+For six months, Facebook tracked and analyzed the content shared by 10.1 million of its users (who were anonymized).
 Where News Audiences Fit on the Political Spectrum.
 Where do Americans get their news about politics and government?

 “Fake news” is the buzz phrase of the season.
 For librarians, this is not a new topic.
 Eli Pariser: Beware online "filter bubbles".
 'Boys On The Bus': 40 Years Later, Many Are Girls.
 Reporters surround Sens.